hunter-meloche/REMO-langflow/README.md

 This is not a complete or ideal implementation.
 Feel free to improve upon it or use it to better understand the tech it uses.

 ## How to use
-- Launch REMO with my branch until the official one is fixed https://github.com/hunter-meloche/REMO_Framework
+- Launch REMO
 - Launch langflow and import the json from this repo
 - Put in your OpenAI key in the ChatOpenAI node on the left
 - Chat...

 It will save the information you give it (`add_message`), but you need to tell it to "organize memories" (`maintain_tree`) to put those new memories in the place where the retrieval function (`search`) can find them.
 Ideally this would be automatically triggered, but for the purposes of testing, I've not done this.
+You can trigger a rebuild of its memory tree `rebuild_tree` by saying "rebuild tree".

 ![image](https://user-images.githubusercontent.com/123516285/232245663-7951c991-c9ed-4115-a9d3-021a0682eb40.png)